Tony Fossas: Coaching career

 Fossas became a pitching coach for Florida Atlantic University Owls in 2005.
 He became the pitching coach for the minor league Dayton Dragons in 2009.

 On November 19, 2024, Fossas was hired to serve as the pitching coach for the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.

 Personal life

-Fossas lives in Florida with his wife Pura, daughter Keila, and son Mark.
+Fossas lives in Clover, SC.
+He is a former resident of Florida with his wife Pura, daughter Keila, and son Mark.